kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

 Python Automation for Fashion Archives

 ### Introduction
 This tutorial teaches archivists to automate garment label creation using Python.
-We'll transform a CSV spreadsheet into professional bag tags for fashion collections, processing 30 items into a print-ready Word document in seconds rather than hours.
+We'll transform a CSV spreadsheet into professional bag tags for fashion collections, processing 30 items into a print-ready PDF document in seconds rather than hours.
-Our implementation builds on the python-docx library (https://python-docx.readthedocs.io/en/latest/), specifically utilizing table creation, text formatting, and document structure features.
-This approach makes the code accessible to archivists learning Python while maintaining professional output quality.
+Our implementation builds on the [**ReportLab library**](https://www.reportlab.com/docs/reportlab-userguide.pdf), specifically utilizing canvas drawing, image compression, and PDF generation features.
+This approach makes the code accessible to archivists learning Python while maintaining professional output quality under a 10MB file size.

 ##### The Problem This Solves